Writer and Contributing Editor at Witness Magazine

 Eli Jacobs grew up in New York and moved to Israel at the age of 23.
 He is the joyous father of six, grandfather of two and loving partner of Becky Kook.

+Eli is a contributing editor at Witness Magazine published by Black Mountain Institute at UNLV.
 He holds an MA in Creative Nonfiction Writing from Bar Ilan University and an MS in Education from Johns Hopkins University.
-He is a reader for Witness magazine published by Black Mountain Institute.
 He writes about his family, loss, mourning and marginalization on the basis of religious or sexual identity.
 His work has been published in Palaver Journal, Snapdragon and Eastern Iowa Review and his essay, Long Hard Day was short-listed for Witness Magazine's 2020 literary awards in creative nonfiction.

 Eli has authored and edited numerous text books for teaching reading comprehension and English grammar.

-The working title for Eli's memoir is Dear Danny.
+The working title for Eli's memoir is New Narrative.